KimleeHeng/azure-vm-prereqs/README.md

 This tutorial outlines the steps to create and configure virtual machines within Azure.
 This is a prerequisite step, as the virtual machines will be used to inspect network protocols.

+## Prerequisites Needed
+- Microsoft Azure Subscription (Free/Pay as you go)

 ## Environments Used
 - Microsoft Azure (Cloud Environment)
 - Windows 11 Pro (Virtual Machine OS)